Are you a travel enthusiast new parent who can’t wait to take your little one outside and experience the world together?

 Bring Enough Snacks

 You have to screen them separately.
-So pack enough to keep your baby full in case of delayed flights, gridlocked streets, or any unforeseen circumstances.
+So pack enough to keep your baby full in case of delayed flights, gridlocked streets, or unforeseen circumstances.

 Try to Avoid Layovers

-It’s especially frustrating when your connecting flight is in less than an hour away, and you’re still attempting to locate the stroller, car seat, and other baby equipment.
+It’s incredibly frustrating when your connecting flight is less than an hour away, and you’re still attempting to locate the stroller, car seat, and other baby equipment.

 Book a direct flight or one with at least a 2-3 hours layover so that you don’t have to worry about missing your connecting flight.
 Also, try to fly during your child’s nap time if possible.